szorowi1/szorowi1.github.io/README.md

 ## Previewing the page locally

-If you'd like to preview OpenData locally (for example, in the process of proposing a change):
+If you'd like to preview this site locally (for example, in the process of making a change):

 1. Clone down the project's repository (`git clone https://github.com/szorowi1/szorowi1.github.io.git`)
 2. `cd` into the project's directory